reetamtaj/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: Master of Computer Science (MCS)
+  - course: MSc in Computer Science
     institution: Dalhousie University
-    year: May, 2020
+    year: 2020
-  - course: Btech in Computer Science
+  - course: B.Tech in Computer Science and Engineering
     institution: West Bengal University of Technology
-    year: June, 2014
+    year: 2014
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the